dhborus/Midcentury/Jot.md

 --Does seem to help getting acb to work by exporting Zotero library.

 --Zettlr is slow and problematic in the use of pandoc inside the app.
-Offers only one file at a time.
+Offers only one file at a time.[@asch1951; @asch1956; @milgram1963]

 -- Git Hub sometimes does not register changes.
 Not sure why.
 Close pane and then control-shift-9